 And the irony is, I didn’t learn about it from one of those sources, but from my neighbor.
 She brought me some to taste and I ate it all without sharing a single crumb with the boys.

-And not only did she share the bread and was nice enough to share the recipe from Simply So Good, she let me borrow her La Creuset pot to make it!
+And not only did she share the bread and was nice enough to share the recipe from Simply So Good, she also let me borrow her La Creuset pot to make it!
 Isn’t it pretty?

 I am not sure what inspired me to make it Caprese bread.
 Probably because it is summer and I love the flavors of tomato, cheese and basil.
 I followed Janet’s recipe and cooking method exactly with the addition of chopped sun dried tomatoes, grated mozzarella, and chopped fresh basil to the dough before it rose overnight.
 Then I took it to another level of deliciousness and added more cheese and sun dried tomatoes to the top when I removed the lid the last 15 minutes to brown.